 ARTICLE V-MEMBERSHIP

-All employees who sign an application for membership, and pay the initiation fee established herein shall be eligible for and shall be admitted to membership in the Union subject to the provisions of the National Union Constitution.
+All employees who sign an application for membership and pay the initiation fee established herein shall be eligible for and shall be admitted to membership in the Union subject to the provisions of the National Union Constitution.

-A card certifying membership in the Union shall be forwarded to each member upon acceptance and processing into membership.
 An individual employed within the jurisdiction of CUPE Local 1936 can apply for membership within the Local by filling out a Member in Good Standing form.

 A copy of these By-laws shall be forwarded to each new member together with a copy of the Constitution of the National Union.